GhostDog042/VexCode/README.md

 	*  Basic motor-sensor setup for a V5 Clawbot.
 This is used as a template for most of the other files here to save time
 * V5 Claw Technical
 	*  Slalom!
 Zewm Zewm!
+* ARMCOMP module
+	* compensates for the 7:1 gear ratio of the V5 Clawbot arm